martezr/morpheus-docs/infrastructure/clusters/mks.rst

 Morpheus Kubernetes Service (MKS) Clusters
 ------------------------------------------

-Morpheus Kubernetes Service (MKS) is a CNCF-certified Kubernetes distribution that includes popular open source projects such as Calico, Prometheus and Grafana to quickly deploy a production ready Kubernetes cluster.
-MKS supports deployment on public clouds such as AWS, Azure, and GCP as well as on-premises hypervisors such as vSphere, Nutanix, and OpenStack.
+Morpheus Kubernetes Service (MKS) is a CNCF-certified Kubernetes distribution that supports deployment on public clouds such as AWS, Azure, and GCP as well as on-premises hypervisors such as vSphere, Nutanix, and OpenStack.
+Morpheus Kubernetes Service (MKS) provides a simple and easy way to deploy a Kubernetes cluster through the Morpheus platform.

 Features
 ^^^^^^^^